 Also, some nutrients like creatine, carnosine, and vitamin B12 are only found in meat.
-The argument goes, eating meat is the easiest thing to support your own meaty body.
+The argument goes, that eating meat is the easiest thing to support your own meaty body.

 However, it is worth noting there is a tick whose bite has been linked to creating an allergic reaction to red meat specifically.
 Nature can be cruel.
 However, for the most part, people are not very allergic to meat.

 #3) Phytonutrients in plants can be pesticides.
 Since plants don’t have legs to run away from a hungry critter, they have to rely on other means to escape being eaten.
 Sometimes, it’s an outer barrier, like bark.
 However, it can also be chemical warfare, with plants producing toxins to poison, kill, or just bother whatever animal is eating them.